scottabraham/midjourney-prompt-generator/README.md

 * Allow ChatGPT to generate your prompt
 * Copy the prompt into Midjourney

+Type help to see a list of available commands

 This is very much a work in progress.
 Have fun!